g0nz4rth/uber-fare-price-prediction/README.md

     │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── model_api          <- A production-ready REST API around the trained model for inference.
+    │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.